-When a user without the OVERRIDE privilege performs an INSERT or UPDATE on an RLS table the system converts the session constraint value(s), defined as byte(n) in the assigned user constraint, to hex code and loads them into the table.
+When a user without the OVERRIDE privilege performs an INSERT or UPDATE on an row level security table the system converts the session constraint values, defined as byte(n) in the assigned user constraint, to hex code and loads them into the table.

 For example, assume that:

 - A BYTE(1) non-hierarchical constraint named Countries is defined with these values: